mrchasezhang/mrchasezhang.github.io/_pages/about.md

 I am Chi Zhang, currently a first-year Ph.D.
 Student in the Department of Health Technology and Informatics at Hong Kong Polytechnic University (PolyU), a member of [JC STEM Laboratory for Genomics and AI](https://genomicmedicine.github.io/site/#/), where I am honored to work with [Prof. Weixiong Zhang](https://www.polyu.edu.hk/hti/people/academic-staff/prof-zhang-weixiong/).

-I got my M.S. degree (2023) from School of Information and Communication Engineering of University of Electronic Science and Technology of China (UESTC), a member of [MediaLab](https://medialab.uestc.edu.cn/), where I was fortunate to work with [Prof. Shuai Wang](https://faculty.uestc.edu.cn/wangshuai/zh_CN/index.htm) and [Prof. Changhui Rao](https://people.ucas.ac.cn/~chrao).
-Before came to UESTC, I got my B.S. degree (2020) of Communication Engineering in North China Institute of Aerospace Engineering (NCIAE).
+I got my M.Eng. degree (2023) from School of Information and Communication Engineering of University of Electronic Science and Technology of China (UESTC), a member of [MediaLab](https://medialab.uestc.edu.cn/), where I was fortunate to work with [Prof. Shuai Wang](https://faculty.uestc.edu.cn/wangshuai/zh_CN/index.htm) and [Prof. Changhui Rao](https://people.ucas.ac.cn/~chrao).
+Before came to UESTC, I got my B.Eng. degree (2020) of Communication Engineering in North China Institute of Aerospace Engineering (NCIAE).
 I was also a part-time research assistant at the School of Science, Harbin Institute of Technology, Shenzhen (HITSZ), where I am grateful to collaborate with [Prof. Yang Zhang](https://faculty.hitsz.edu.cn/zhangyang) from 2021 to 2023.

 ## Education